We offered the one in our bedroom until they could take advantage of Black Friday sales. We don’t use it much, but it’s in good working order.

 One caveat: Know the obvious dangers.
 For example, never, ever, ever, ever mess with anything near a TV’s cathode ray tube.
 If it gets damaged, you are going to be hurt.
 Badly.

-So, be careful, but be prudent.
-As long as you exercise some caution, you might as well try, right?
+So while being very careful, also give repair a whirl.
 If you’re going to throw it away, it doesn’t really matter if you break it more.
 And, as with my in-laws, you may just save yourself $150-200 with a $5 set of cables.